5 free Lightroom alternatives

 RawTherapee – the flexible all-rounder

-Conclusion: With its far-reaching functions and flexible operation, RawTherapee is especially recommended for its sophisticated image management.
-Its user-friendly interface alone has only a few small faults.
-Otherwise it makes a perfectly adequate Adobe Lightroom alternative.
+Summary: With its far-reaching functions and flexible operation, RawTherapee is especially recommended for its sophisticated image management.
+Its user-friendly interface alone only has a few small faults.
+Otherwise, it makes a perfectly adequate free Lightroom alternative.

 Pros Cons